-Impacts from Wires and Cables Under Alternative 1 for Testing Activities
+Impacts from Wires and Cables under Alternative 1 for Testing Activities

-Testing activities proposed under Alternative 1 would expend wires and cables primarily within the Northeast, Virginia Capes, Navy Cherry Point, Jacksonville, Key West, and Gulf of Mexico Range Complexes.
-Other locations include the Naval Undersea Warfare Center, Newport Testing Range; South Florida Ocean Measurement Facility Testing Range; and the Naval Surface Warfare Center, Panama City Testing Range in the AFTT Study Area.
-Wires would be expended with the greatest concentration in the Virginia Capes Range Complex, which is 27,672 NM in size.
-If expended evenly throughout the area, there would be one wire per approximately 1 NM.
-Fiber optic cables would be expended with greatest concentration in the Naval Surface Warfare Center, Panama City Testing Range, which is 7,966 NM in size, resulting in approximately one cable per 19 NM if expended evenly throughout the area.
+As discussed in Section 3.0.3.3.5.1 (Wires and Cables), under Alternative 1 testing activities, fiber optic cables, guidance wires, and sonobuoy components that would pose an entanglement risk to sea turtles would be similar to those described training activities, even though testing activities occur at a higher frequency and in more locations compared to training activities.
+Testing activities involving wires and cables occur at Virginia Capes Range Complex, Jacksonville Range Complex, Key West Range Complex, Northeast Range Complexes, Navy Cherry Point Range Complex, Gulf of Mexico Range Complex, Naval Undersea Warfare Center Newport Testing Range, Naval Surface Warfare Center Panama City Testing Range, and South Florida Ocean Measurement Facility (see Table 3.0-40).
+Wires would be expended with the greatest concentration in the Northeast Range Complexes, which account for 27,798 NM2 in size.
+If expended evenly throughout the area, there would be one wire per approximately 1 NM2.
+Fiber optic cables would be expended with greatest concentration in the Naval Surface Warfare Center, Panama City Testing Range, which is 7,966 NM2 in size, resulting in approximately one cable per 24 NM2 if expended evenly throughout the area.